zhangzhangzhang1618/dataset_for_belt_conveyor/README.md

 # dataset_for_belt_conveyor
 This is the dataset suitable for the monitoring of belt conveyor running status.

-It comes entirely from surveillance video of the port of Qingdao, China.
+It comes entirely from surveillance video of the port.

 The dataset includes three folders：